electron/electron/docs/api/webview-tag.md

 Emitted when mouse moves over a link or the keyboard moves the focus to a link.

+### Event: 'devtools-open-in-new-tab'

+Returns:

+* `url` string - URL of the link that was clicked or selected.

+Emitted when a link is clicked in DevTools or 'Open in new tab' is selected for a link in its context menu.

 ### Event: 'devtools-opened'

 Emitted when DevTools is opened.